The Business Platinum Card® from American Express 2023 Review: Premium Travel Perks

 The Business Platinum Card from American Express pulls out all the stops when it comes to benefits.
 If you travel often for business, this card has just about everything you need to do so in comfort.

 Features like baggage insurance, concierge service and travel assistance can also give you peace of mind if something goes wrong.

-The upside of that is you can avoid interest charges.
+The upside of that is you can avoid typical interest charges on credit cards.
 Not having to pay interest means you can save money.
 You do have to be mindful about what you're charging to make sure you can pay in full each month.